Rediscovery of Cooper pair factor: A supersymmetric Dirac monopole

-According to our discussions in \cite{Ref2}, this phase has something to do with the factor of: $ \mathrm{exp}(\frac{i}{ \hbar} S_{FI})$, where $S_{FI}$ is the Fayet-Iliopoulos (FI) D-term contributing to the intersection part of the full theory.
-It is because we have: $\frac{S_{FI}}{\hbar}=2\pi n$.
-We have
+According to our discussions in \cite{Ref2}, the phase $ \mathrm{exp}(\frac{i}{ \hbar} S_{FI})$ (where $S_{FI}$ is the Fayet-Iliopoulos (FI) D-term which contributes to the intersection part of the full theory), has something to do with the geometric phase.
+This is because we must have: $\frac{S_{FI}}{\hbar}=2\pi n$.
+Recall that

-where $\chi$ denotes the FI parameter and D denotes the real nonpropagating auxiliary scalar field in the vector multiplet.
+where $\chi$ denotes the FI parameter and D denotes the real non-propagating auxiliary scalar field in the vector multiplet.
 In the QFT of this model, the dimension of $\chi$ is $[\sqrt{\hbar}]$, but classically, we can get rid of this factor beautifully.
-In this limit, we can verify the dimension of the one-form gauge connection $\mathbf{A}$, either directly from the classical EOM (\ref{3}), or more conveniently from a suitable Wilson loop in the presence of an electric probe charge $e$:
+In this limit, we can verify the dimension of the one-form gauge connection $\mathbf{A}$, either directly from the classical EoM (\ref{3}), or more conveniently from a suitable Wilson loop in the presence of an electric probe charge $e$: